Information

 Moving from Disability Living Allowance (DLA) to Adult Disability Payment

-Your benefit will move from the Department for Work and Pensions (DWP) to Social Security Scotland if you:
+Your benefit is moving from the Department for Work and Pensions (DWP) to Social Security Scotland.

 • live in Scotland